Policies Related to Student Performance and Success

 A student who is experiencing difficulty is encouraged to meet with a Nursing counselor to discuss the difficulty and to identify sources of assistance (Skills lab, counseling, study skills, financial aid, etc.) or to explore other alternatives (LOAs, other career options, etc.).

-A student who voluntarily withdraws from the Nursing Program for any reason must meet with the Program Director (or their designee) and the Nursing Student Counselor for an exit interview.
+A student who voluntarily withdraws or is dismissed from the Nursing Program for any reason must meet with the Program Director (or their designee) and the Nursing Student Counselor for an exit interview.
 During the exit interview, the Director (or their designee) will discuss and review the readmission policy and the readmission guidelines if the student is eligible to return.

 The student is advised to review the Fresno City College Code of Student Conduct and Policy regarding reentry into the Nursing Program.
 Students who remain enrolled in a class beyond the published withdrawal deadline, as stated in the class schedule, will receive an evaluative letter grade in the class.